Meet Our Volunteers

 Tammy Berthiaume works as an account executive in the eyeware industry for a large international manufacturer.
 She lives in Leicester, MA with her husband and two daughters.
 She served as a retreat volunteer in Project New Hope’s first year, became Treasurer from 2011 to 2014 and then served as an Advisory Board member from 2014 to 2018.

-Jeff Berthiaume works for IBM in their Watson Talent division, responsible for HR related software and services.
+Jeff Berthiaume is an account executive in the HR software industry.
 He lives in Leicester with his wife Tammy and their two daughters.
 He volunteered on the Personnel Board in Leicester from 2011 to 2013, the Town Administrator Search Committee in 2013 and currently on the Leicester Boy Scout Troop 123 Board of Review.
 Jeff holds a Bachelor of Science degree in Business Administration from Worcester State University.

 Executive Assistant to President & CEO Bill Moore